 Limit use of air conditioning

-Sure, this one seems a little tough when the temperatures soar, but there are ways to still stay comfortable.
-To start, you can consider using a room air conditioner instead of a whole-home system.
+This may seem like tough advice to follow when the temperature outside soars, but there are ways to stay comfortable that don't require adjusting your AC unit to blow cooler.
+Consider using a room air conditioner instead of a whole-home system.
 That way, you’re only cooling the area you’re using, which tends to be a cheaper alternative.

 If this isn’t the right option for you, consider using a programmable thermostat that’s set to consistent temperatures based on your routine.
-If you leave during the day, set your thermostat accordingly so it’s cool when you return, which helps you save on unnecessary costs while no one is home.
+If you leave during the day, set your thermostat accordingly so it’s cool when you return, which helps you save on unnecessary costs while no one's home.